Applying for a Grant

 Note the following:

-- The grant for medicine is reserved for the maintenance of the Wihuri Research Institute.
+- The grant for medicine and biomedicine is reserved for the maintenance of the Wihuri Research Institute.

 - The grant for visual art is for the research of visual art: not for artistic work nor organizing an exhibition